 Conditional admission may be granted under certain circumstances to applicants who cannot satisfy all unconditional admission requirements.
-Not applicable for Ed.S. students.
+Not applicable for Ed.S., Alternative Fifth-Year Certification programs, DNP, or PhD. students.

 Students admitted conditionally only because of a low undergraduate grade point average will be cleared of their conditional status if, at the completion of nine semester hours, they have achieved a 3.0 grade point average or greater on all graduate work attempted.
 Students must clear the conditional admission requirement of a 3.0 average at the completion of nine semester hours, or they will be dropped from the graduate program for one calendar year after which they may petition the Dean of the Graduate School to re-enter.